 Bath Preservation Trust was founded in 1934 as a small pressure group, with the object of protecting the city’s unique architectural heritage.
 Its first action was to fight plans to pull down parts of the picturesque Georgian city of Bath, England, to make way for a new road.
 The road was never built.
 Since this victory, BPT has saved hundreds more listed buildings from demolition, and has successfully confronted many similar threats to the city.
-Today the Trust has approximately 1,400 subscribing members from the UK and overseas supporting its work.
+Today BPT has over 1,000 subscribing members from the UK and overseas supporting its work.

-The Trust exists “to preserve for the benefit of the public the historic character and amenities of the City of Bath and its surroundings”.
-In a City with such a wealth of heritage there are inevitably difficult challenges to be faced in reconciling the demands of a modern thriving City alongside the exceptional level of conservation care demanded in a World Heritage Site.
-The 21st Century has brought with it the added pressures of encroachment to the City’s green belt setting.
+BPT exists “to preserve for the benefit of the public the historic character and amenities of the City of Bath and its surroundings”.
+In a city with such a wealth of heritage there are inevitably difficult challenges to be faced in reconciling the demands of a modern thriving city alongside the exceptional level of conservation care demanded in a World Heritage Site.
+The 21st century has brought with it the added pressures of encroachment to the city’s Green Belt setting.
 The role and influence of the Bath Preservation Trust is needed as much now as ever before.

-The Trust believes the protection of the unique qualities of the City and its environs is vital to Bath’s success in creating and maintaining a sustainable and buoyant economy for the future.
-Much of the Trust’s work involves engaging with those whose decisions determine the city’s future, inspecting and responding on all planning applications in the conservation area and to listed building consent applications, and providing informed witnesses at planning meetings and public inquiries.
+We believe the protection of the unique qualities of the city and its environs is vital to Bath’s success in creating and maintaining a sustainable and buoyant economy for the future.
+Much of BPT’s work involves engaging with those whose decisions determine the city’s future, inspecting and responding on planning applications in the conservation area and to listed building consent applications, providing informed statements at planning meetings and expert witnesses at Public Enquiries.